UNIQUE SELLING POINTS OF COPENHAGEN

 Whether your clients are design-fanatics, fashionistas, cultural addicts or foodies, Copenhagen's got it and best of all, within walking distance.
 Here is a list of our selected top 10 selling points for Copenhagen.

-2. Gastronomy - Capital of New Nordic Cuisine
+2. It’s the capital of New Nordic Cuisine

 By putting purity, freshness and simplicity at the core of its characteristics, the New Nordic cuisine has become a movement that stretches beyond the Scandinavian borders.
-From where it all started in 2004, Copenhagen today is the home of New Nordic cuisine and 16 Michelin starred restaurants.
+Since igniting the movement in 2004, Copenhagen has become the home of the New Nordic cuisine, and currently holds 18 Michelin stars.

-Denmark has one of the oldest royal families in the world, and a vast heritage of castles, gardens and museums.
-Many of which are open and free for the public to experience close up.
+Denmark has one of the oldest royal families in the world, and a vast heritage of castles, palaces, gardens and museums, many of which are located in Copenhagen – including the residence of the Danish monarch.
+They’re also open and free for the public to experience up close.

-From the Egg chair to the Royal Danish Opera House - Copenhagen offers both classical design icons and modern architectural wonders.
+From Arne Jacobsen’s Egg Chair to the Royal Danish Opera House, Copenhagen offers both classic design icons and modern architectural wonders.

-The love of freedom and the freedom to love.
-Copenhagen is a city for the people and is a longtime frontrunner for the LGBT environment movement, being the first country to recognise registered partnerships for same-sex couples in 1989.
+The love of freedom and the freedom to love: Copenhagen is a city for all kinds of people and a long-time frontrunner for LGBT+ issues.
+The city is home to the world’s oldest gay bar, Centralhjørnet, and Denmark became the first country to recognise registered partnerships for same-sex couples in 1989.

-The welcoming Danes have many times been voted the happiest people in the world.
-A term to capture part of the Danish mentality is "Hygge" - best translated into cosiness, but you don't know what "Hygge" is until you've experienced it yourself.
+The Danes have been voted the happiest people in the world many times.
+An integral term to describe part of the Danish mentality is "hygge" - best translated into cosiness, but you won’t truly know what it is until you've experienced it for yourself.

-Daily, 45% of the inhabitants of Copenhagen ride a bicycle to work or school on a total of 454 km designated bike lanes.
-You can experience the city on one of the rentable bikes, from a rickshaw taxi, or on a guided bike tour.
+On a daily basis, almost half of the inhabitants of Copenhagen ride a bicycle to work or school on a total of 454 km of designated bike lanes.
+But it’s not just a local thing: Visitors can also easily experience the city on one of the many rentable bikes, from a rickshaw taxi, or on a guided bike tour.

-As one of the only places to have that kind of facility in Europe, Copenhagen offers a swimmable harbour.
-Take a dip in the clean water or enjoy a canal tour and experience the city from the waterside.
+Copenhagen has a swimmable harbour; unique for a metropolis of its size.
+Furthermore, the city is basically surrounded by water.
+Take a dip in the clean water, or enjoy a canal tour and experience the city from the waterside.

-Take a stroll down Europe's longest pedestrian street, Strøget and enjoy the many shops and malls.
-Intrigue yourself at the many designer shops or local craftsmen shops.
+Take a stroll down Europe's longest pedestrian street, Strøget, and enjoy the many shops and department stores, ranging from classics such as Royal Copenhagen to cutting-edge, minimalistic design and local craftsmen shops.

-Copenhagen has one of Europe’s most efficient infrastructures where everything is within a short distance, hence the heavy use of bicycles.
-The city offers a variety of public transportations, through either bus, train, metro and rentable city bikes.
+Copenhagen has one of Europe’s most efficient infrastructures, where everything is within a short distance; this means both biking and walking are two very viable choices for getting around.
+The city offers many means of public transportation, by bus, train, metro or rentable city bikes.